Last Updated on July 11, 2023

 In this article, I am addressing good, quality safes that need to be opened in a professional manner so that the safe can be reused in as-good-as-new condition.

-For cheap, big box store safes, almost anyone with tin cutters, and in some cases just a magnet (article Sentry Safe Security Fail) can gain access in a short time frame.
+For cheap, big box store safes, almost anyone with tin cutters, and in some cases just a magnet can gain access in a very short amount of time.

 But for quality safes, you’ll want to hire a professional.
 After using a knowledgeable safe opening locksmith, you’ll be able to maintain your investment and continue to use the safe for many more years to come.